Margaret Avison: “New Year's Poem”

 Linda Bierds on Margaret Avison’s “New Year's Poem” from Dark Horses: Poets on Overlooked Poems.
 Copyright 2007 by the Board of Trustees of the University of Illinois.
 Used with permission of the author and the University of Illinois Press.

 Linda Bierds was born in Wilmington, Delaware and raised in Seattle, Washington.
 She earned her BA and MA, with an emphasis in fiction, from the University of Washington.
-Bierds credits her poetry’s distinct style and interests to her early work as a fiction writer.
-She spoke to Contemporary Authors about...
+Bierds’s many collections of poetry include Flights of the Harvest Mare (1985); Heart and Perimeter (1991); The Ghost Trio (1994), which was...